- Install SigNoz backend as instructed in this page

 - To run SigNoz:

-This should install a tiny instance setting which runs with 4GB of memory.
-This is just for demo/testing purpose and not to be used in production.
+We have a tiny instance setting which runs with 3GB of memory.
+This is just for demo/testing purpose and not to be used in production

 Wait for 2-3 mins for the data to be available to frontend.
 If you are running on local machine, checkout